Suraj-Vashista-BK/receiptPractice/readme.md

 ## Key Assumptions

-I have made some assumptions based on the schema provided in api.yml file.
+I have made some assumptions based on the schema provided in [api.yml](https://github.com/Suraj-Vashista-BK/ReceiptProcessor/blob/main/api.yml) file.

 For the retailer name, the pattern `^[\\w\\s\\-]+$` is used, which matches letters, numbers, spaces, and hyphens only.
 However, in the example provided, `M&M Corner Market` is mentioned as valid, even though it contains `&`, which should technically not be allowed.

 Considering that the testing scripts might contain this case, I made small arrangement to the regex to allow `&` additionally.
 No other special characters are allowed.
 Therefore, the retailer name regex allows letters, numbers, spaces, hyphens, and ampersands.

 This change is only done for retailer name field.
-Rest of the fields stricly follow the pattern mentioned in the api.yml elaborated below.
+Rest of the fields stricly follow the pattern mentioned in [api.yml](https://github.com/Suraj-Vashista-BK/ReceiptProcessor/blob/main/api.yml) elaborated below.
 * For date, the server only allows `yyyy-mm-dd`.
 * For time, the server only allows `hh:mm`
 * For prices and total, the server follows given regex `^\\d+\\.\\d{2}$` which matches strings that start with one or more digits, followed by a dot, and then exactly two digits, and nothing else.